Mitrichius/WishlistJS/README.md

 - `description` - optional html code on top of the page (header)

 #### Items section
-All items except `name` are optional.
+All parameters except `name` are optional.
 - `name`
 - `description`
 - `price` (just number)